ben-campbell/nhl/README.md

 - scrape.ipynb: scrapes [hockey-reference.com](http://hockey-reference.com) for NHL data, storing it in a MySQL database
 - leaders.ipynb: looks at historical NHL scoring leaders, normalizing player stats for league-wide scoring
 - draft.ipynb: looks at the offensive output of NHL players compared to their draft status
+- countries.ipynb: looks at the NHL makeup by nationality over time

 ## Prerequisites